 “I thoroughly enjoyed reading “Isla’s Chance”, and I honestly feel it measures up to other books of the same genre.

 “Well, you sure are a writer!
 I truly enjoyed your story!
 Enough little twists and mysteries to keep me reading.
 Lots of lovely detail!
 I really liked how well you went from present to past.
 The lead-ins were very well done!”

 “You dealt beautifully with a lot of challenging topics in the story … women’s limited options in the 50’s/60’s, unhappy marriages, treatment of and attitudes toward developmental disabilities, communicating with one’s children (when teen and adult), infertility, dealing with onset and progression of dementia … wow!”

-So, I took the final list of suggestions and went back to editing.
+So, I took the final suggestions and went back to editing.
 Again.
-Hours, and hours, and hours later, I had inserted, rewritten, tweaked and fixed it until I could no longer see the forest for the trees, and then I sent it to my most critical reader (my sister!) again.
+Hours, and hours, and hours later, I had inserted, rewritten, tweaked and fixed it until I could no longer see the forest for the trees.
+Then I sent it to my most critical reader (my sister) again.
 At last!
-A two-thumbs up.
+A two-thumbs up from her.

 Leaving nothing to chance, I reread the manuscript slowly and thoughtfully, still tweaking the occasional word and still finding the occasional typo.

 Now I offer the book to you.